-He has collaborated with several filmmakers and animators, including Iris Abols, Andrés Salas, Steve Roberts, and Rita Castro as well as students from the Royal College of Arts, London Film School, Central Saint Martin's, and KASK School of Arts.
+He has collaborated with several filmmakers and animators, including Iris Abols, Andrés Salas, Steve Roberts, Rita Castro, Zaur Kourazov, and other filmmakers from the Royal College of Arts, London Film School, Central Saint Martin's, and KASK School of Arts.

 As a young child, Luís was obsessed with making loud noises with pans and pots and would spend hours singing and playing the piano.
 Now as a film composer, his musical influences include Bernard Herrmann, Michael Giacchino, John Williams, Nino Rota, Michel Legrand, Danny Elfman, among others.
 He also greatly admires Nils Frahm, Brian Eno, Sufjan Stevens, and Tom Waits.